torvalds/linux/Documentation/trace/coresight/coresight-cpu-debug.rst

 The debug module provides sample-based profiling extension, which can be used to sample CPU program counter, secure state and exception level, etc; usually every CPU has one dedicated debug module to be connected.
-Based on self-hosted debug mechanism, Linux kernel can access these related registers from mmio region when the kernel panic happens.
+Based on self-hosted debug mechanism, GNU/Linux kernel can access these related registers from mmio region when the kernel panic happens.
 The callback notifier for kernel panic will dump related registers for every CPU; finally this is good for assistant analysis for panic.